 This is the continuation of Calculus I. It includes the techniques of integration, applications of the integral, and sequences and series.
-Students should register for this course as a first math course only after consultation with Academic Affairs or the Mathematics Department.
-Note: There is a problem session offered for this course every Wednesday at the same time as the class is taught on Mondays.
+Students should register for this course as a first math course only after consultation with Academic Affairs or the mathematics department.
+Note: There is a problem session offered for this course every

+Wednesday at the same time as the class is taught on Mondays.
 The problem session is optional, but it is highly recommended that a student keep this time free in her schedule so that she may attend the problem session.
+This course does not fulfill the Sophia Program requirement in Mathematical Arts.